 The key to doing so is not so much about limiting communication channels but being able to centralize them into just one platform so that agents don’t need to monitor multiple channels and managers can have a centralized view of their team’s workload and performance.

 How to achieve this is what this article is all about!
-Keep reading to discover InvGate Service Desk’s options to offer omnichannel support and five easy steps to implement it in your organization.
+Keep reading to discover InvGate Service Management’s options to offer omnichannel support and five easy steps to implement it in your organization.

 What is omnichannel support?

-Omnichannel support is an approach to providing customer service that utilizes multiple communication channels, including:
+Omnichannel support is a modern approach to customer service that uses multiple communication channels to assist end-users.
+These channels include:

 Omnichannel vs. multichannel support